About SmartCRT™ Technology

 - Options to lessen Phrenic Nerve Stimulation (PNS)

 - More proximal pacing options

 - Less time under fluoroscopy

-Quickly provides pertinent measurements of 17 vectors options based on clinically relevant tests including right ventricular septal and left ventricular septal (RVS-LVS) delay and parasympathetic nervous system (PNS).
+Quickly provides pertinent measurements of 17 vectors options based on clinically relevant tests including right ventricular septal and left ventricular septal (RVS-LVS) delay and phrenic nerve stimulation (PNS).

 - Longer RVS-LVS delay is associated with 30% reduction of risk of heart failure hospitalization or death4

 - RVS-LVS Delay test is automated and takes <1 minute to help choose the best cathode

 How to pace